sugarlabs/sugar/docs/ubuntu.md

 In relation to Sugar, Ubuntu is a downstream distribution project that can be used to run Sugar.

-Ubuntu 18.04 Bionic
+Ubuntu 18.04 (Bionic Beaver) and 18.10 (Cosmic Cuttlefish)
 -------------------

-Sugar 0.112 is in the archive for Ubuntu 18.04 Bionic, and can be installed by typing
+Sugar 0.112 is in the universe repository of Ubuntu 18.04, (Bionic Beaver) as well as 18.10 (Cosmic Cuttlefish), and can be installed by executing the following commands:

+    sudo add-apt-repository universe
+    sudo apt-get update
     sudo apt install sucrose

 -   log out,